-- 2.1.6 Where the death of pups from previous litters occurred which was outside the reasonable control of the breeder an application may be made to the Controlling Body for a reduction in the percentage as defined in Clause 2.1.5(a).
-The application must be supported by written advice of the circumstances surrounding the death of the pups by submission of either: - (a) a report from the veterinary surgeon who was supervising the care of the pups at the time; or - (b) a statutory declaration from the breeder at the time. - 2.1.7 The breeding female must be fit and healthy to breed Participants are required to obtain a veterinary certificate demonstrating that the breeding female is fit and healthy to breed. - 2.1.8 The veterinary certificate can either be lodged with the application or lodged after the controlling body has considered and granted provisional approval of the application. - 2.1.9 If the veterinary certificate is lodged after provisional approval, the application shall be reviewed in its entirety to ensure it meets the criteria as at the date of approval. - 2.1.10 If the veterinary certificate expires before a breeding female is mated, the breeder must lodge another veterinary certificate and the application will then be reviewed in its entirety to ensure it meets the criteria as at the date of re-approval. - 2.2 Once the Controlling Body has considered the application for a breeding exemption you will be notified in writing of the outcome.
+- 2.1.8 The breeding female must be fit and healthy to breed Participants are required to obtain a veterinary certificate demonstrating that the breeding female is fit and healthy to breed. - 2.1.9 The veterinary certificate can either be lodged with the application or lodged after the controlling body has considered and granted provisional approval of the application. - 2.1.10 If the veterinary certificate is lodged after provisional approval, the application shall be reviewed in its entirety to ensure it meets the criteria as at the date of approval. - 2.1.11 If the veterinary certificate expires before a breeding female is mated, the breeder must lodge another veterinary certificate and the application will then be reviewed in its entirety to ensure it meets the criteria as at the date of re-approval. - 2.2 Once the Controlling Body has considered the application for a breeding exemption you will be notified in writing of the outcome.
 The breeding female cannot be mated until approval in writing has been provided by the Controlling Body. - 2.3 For the sake of clarification, if the breeding female is mated, irrespective of the result of the mating, a complete new application is required to be lodged if it is desired to mate her again.